 You may also be interested in our 60-minute recorded Q+A session that answers 7 questions about financing commercial solar projects.

 I’m in the process of completing my first PPA.
-Our company is no longer structured to take advantage of tax credits for PPA’s, thus I am struggling to find investors to take a project.
+Our company is no longer structured to take advantage of tax credits for PPAs, thus I am struggling to find investors to take a project.
 What is the best way to find investors?
 What is their profile?
 How should I approach them?
 How long does it typically take from the first time I speak with them to closing a deal?

-If we are looking at a small project on a non-profit, like a house of worship, there could be affinity investors (high net worth), or people that go there, that could become the investors.
+If we are looking at a small project on a non-profit, like a house of worship, there could be affinity investors (high net worth), or people that go there, who could become investors.
 They could be accredited investors and be able to hurdle the SEC and financing rules to be a good fit for your project.
 If they have other investment vehicles, like real estate, then their profiles could match the profile of an energy project.
 Providing them with a summary of the project, a pro-forma and other related supporting documents can assist you in the marketing of the project.

 Does the recent push for, and acceptance of, crowdfunding in solar provide opportunities in financing not for profit solar projects?
 If so, how?

 Yes, but before we get to how, let’s talk about what crowd funding is and how it differs from traditional financing.
 Traditional project financing involves raising capital, debt and/or equity.
 Both the federal government (primarily through the SEC and banking rules) and each state (through “Blue Sky” and state banking requirements) regulate the when, how, and from whom of raising capital.
 The regulations were created in the wake of the prevalent fraud and abuse that characterized the 1920s capital markets right before the market crash of 1929.
 As a consequence of these rules, sophisticated financial institutions generally provide the bulk of all project financing in the U.S.